matt-d-brown/vuemerang/docs/components/selects.md

 ## Autocomplete

 You can add the autocomplete functionality in the desired selected with the property `autocomplete`.
+If you need the user to create a new option, you can use the property `createObject`.

 <vuecode md>
 <div slot="demo">